 (d) A dually-licensed pediatric facility; or

-(e) An intermediate care facility for individuals with mental retardation or a developmental disability.
+(e) An intermediate care facility for individuals with an intellectual mental retardation or a developmental disability.

 (2) A payment made to a facility governed by this administrative regulation shall: